Jinx-FX/config/README.md

 - [git](https://git-scm.com/): Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 - [lazygit](https://github.com/jesseduffield/lazygit): simple terminal UI for git commands
-- [sourceTree](https://www.sourcetreeapp.com/): Simplicity and power in a beautiful Git GUI. (**free**)
-- [gitkraken](https://www.gitkraken.com/): Meet GitKraken, the creator of legendary Git tools for developers and teams - like the GitKraken Desktop, with Git GUI and CLI, Git Integration for Jira, and GitLens for VS Code. (**paid**)

 ## RSS